dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 These trends are damning.
-Merely mentioning them may cause severe consequences, but they are unavoidable and I know *exactly* how the powerful seek to handle these.
-By leveraging the chaos to establish an entirely new knowledge-base.
+Merely mentioning them may cause severe consequences, but they are unavoidable and I know *exactly* how the powerful seek to handle these: by leveraging the chaos to establish an entirely new knowledge-base.
 An entirely new paradigm where the old world is forgotten or remembered in such an incorrect manner as to not relevantly connect to the truth.
 The real problem with this?
 Those